piciji/denise/readme.md

 * Mice and other mouse-controlled devices, such as Lightguns, can now be configured with one click
 *
 * [NOTES]
+* Mouse Capturing
+    * In order to operate the Amiga/C64 mouse, it must first be captured.
+The middle mouse button is designed for this purpose by default.
+Of course, another key or key combination can also be used for this.
+    * Press the "Hotkeys" button under Control / Amiga Configuration.
+A double click on the first entry "capture mouse" allows you to assign a new key(s).
 * Dutch Translation
     * someone created a ticket and offered a Dutch translation for Denise.
 Unfortunately, I reacted too late
     * and the creator certainly never read the answer.
 If you're reading this.
 Yes, I am interested and in other languages too, of course.
 * VRR (G-Sync, FreeSync)
     * [Windows] keep in mind that the old DirectX9 video driver can apply VRR only in "exclusive" fullscreen (not in windows, not in normal fullscreen)
+    * [Windows] for VRR you should select openGL driver in Denise.
+So it works in window and fullscreeen mode
     * [Linux,macOS] keep in mind that VRR works only in fullscreen mode [not an emulator limitation]